MDFL64/blastfurnace/README.md

 Run module/compile.bat to build the C++ module.
 Only tested with MinGW on Windows.

-The rest of the project is a VS2013 C# project and can be compiled with Visual Studio.
+The rest of the project is a VS2013 C# solution and can be compiled with Visual Studio.

 ##License